JackDunnNZ/UCIData.jl/README.md

     julia convert.jl

 This processes all data folders in the `datafiles` folder.
 The output directory is the `processed` folder.

+#### Options

+It is possible to normalize the data to [0, 1], and/or to limit the number of classes in the output files

+    usage: convert.jl [-n] [-c CLASS_SIZE] [-h]

+    optional arguments:
+      -n, --normalize       set if the data is to be normalized -c, --class_size CLASS_SIZE
+                            optional: the number of classes to use in output datasets.
+Leave as zero to include all classes. (type: Int64, default: 0)

+For example, if you wanted to normalize the data and were working with a binary classifier (and thus need two classes) you would run `julia convert.jl -n -c 2`

 ## Guide to config files